borjadotai/Karser/README.md

 ### Usage

 Karser is really easy to use!
-Since it's just a small python script, you just have to run it passing it the necessary arguments as flags, let's go through that!
+Since it's just a small python script, you just have to run it passing it the necessary arguments as flags, so let's go through that!

 1. Clone this repo
 2. Get inside the folder